 - Defamation per se – Statements so harmful that damage is assumed (e.g., false claims of criminal behavior, STDs, or professional misconduct).

-Types of Defamation Cases That Lead to Lawsuits
+Types of Defamation Cases in Minnesota That Lead to Lawsuits

-Defamation can occur in many contexts, each with its own unique challenges.
-Below are five common scenarios where defamation lawsuits arise.
+Defamation can occur in many contexts across Minnesota, each with its own unique challenges.
+Below are five common scenarios in which defamation lawsuits arise in Minneapolis, St. Paul, and other parts of the state.

 - Slander refers to spoken defamation, such as false accusations made during a speech or conversation.

-- Libel involves written or published defamation, including social media posts, articles, or reviews.
+Libel involves written or published defamation, including social media posts, articles, or reviews.
+Minnesota courts recognize both forms as grounds for a legal claim.

 Social media has made defamation easier and more damaging.
-False statements spread rapidly, causing lasting reputational harm.
-Platforms like Facebook, Twitter, and YouTube often host defamatory content.
+False statements spread rapidly and have the potential to be witnessed by more people, causing lasting reputational harm.
+In Minnesota Platforms like Facebook, Twitter, and YouTube often host defamatory content that can lead to legal action.

-Defamation in the workplace can impact careers.
+Defamation in Minnesota the workplace can impact careers.
 Examples include:

 - False accusations of misconduct.